-- 1. Within 5 school days of receipt of request the clerk will arrange a Governing Board review panel. - 2.
+- 1. Within 5 school days of receipt of the new complaint form from the complainant, with the desired outcomes from the panel hearing clearly stated, the clerk will arrange a governing board review panel. - 2.
 The panel sets a date to meet as soon as reasonably practical but no longer than 15 school days from the date of the acknowledgement of the letter of complaint.
 However, where further investigations are necessary, new time limits may be set.
 The complainant will be sent details of the new date and an explanation for the delay. - 3.
 Any evidence and documentation that the complainant and school wish to submit in relation to their complaint must be sent to the clerk to the governing board at least 5 school days before the meeting.
-All relevant papers will be circulated to the complainant and the school representatives attending the meeting, as well as the Governing Board review panel.
-Recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded will not be accepted as evidence. - 4.
+All relevant papers\ will be circulated to the complainant and the school representatives attending the meeting, as well as the governing board review panel.
+Recordings of

+- conversations that were obtained covertly and without the informed consent of all parties being recorded will not be accepted as evidence. - 4.
 If the complainant or school wishes to call witnesses the names of these witnesses must be advised to the clerk at least 5 school days before the meeting.
-The complainant and school are responsible for ensuring that the witnesses are aware of the time / date / location of the meeting.
-If the complainant wishes to be accompanied by a suitable companion, this should not be legal representation as the Governing Board Review Panel is not a form of legal proceedings, the name of the suitable companion must be advised to the clerk 5 school days before the meeting.
+The complainant and school are responsible for ensuring that the witnesses are aware of the time, date and location of the meeting. - If the complainant wishes to be accompanied by a suitable companion, this should not be legal representation as the Governing Board Review Panel is not a form of legal proceedings, the name of the suitable companion must be advised to the clerk 5 school days before the meeting. - 5.
+If the Governing Board Review Panel cannot meet because the end of term is less than 15 days from the date of acknowledgement of the letter of complaint, it must meet within 10 days of the start of the new term. - 6.
+The Governing Board Review Panel will communicate their findings to the complainants and all relevant school parties within 10 school days of their meeting.